kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 >**NOTE:** The same situation occurs if you modify or remove the `createdBy` label for the Runtime.

-### Assign Runtime using ASA
+### Create ASA when Runtime exists

-You can also assign Runtimes to Scenarios by defining an assignment.
-If there is a Runtime that matches an assignment, it is automatically assigned to the Scenario.
+You can also assign a Runtimes to a given Scenario using ASA when the Runtime already exists.
+If there is a Runtime that matches a new assignment, it is automatically assigned to the Scenario.

 1. Create a Runtime with the `owner:marketing-admin@mycompany.com` label: